Egg Fried Rice with Sweet Soy Sauce

 Note before beginning: This recipe goes fast once you start cooking.
 Be sure to cook and refrigerate the rice ahead of time, beat the eggs, and pre-chop the veggies.
 Have them waiting next to the skillet.

 - Make Sauce: Add all the sauce ingredients to a small pot.
-Warm over medium-low heat and make sure it doesn’t boil over.
-Keep warm while moving to next steps.
+Warm over medium-low heat until butter melts.
+Keep warm over low heat while moving to next steps.

 - Cook Eggs: Add the eggs to a small mixing bowl or glass measuring cup and whisk until beaten.
-Heat 1 tablespoon oil in a large (12-inch) non-stick skillet over medium-high heat until shimmery.
+Heat 1-2 tablespoons oil in a large (12-inch) skillet (preferably non-stick) over medium-high heat until shimmery.
 Pour in the beaten eggs.
 Cook for 2 minutes or until set, stirring frequently and breaking up the eggs into small pieces.
 Remove to a plate and set aside.

-- Saute Veggies: Wipe pan out and add 1 tablespoon more of oil to pan.
-Once the oil is hot, saute the broccoli and carrots until tender, about 4-6 minutes, seasoning lightly with salt and pepper as they cook.
+- Saute Veggies: Wipe pan out and add 1-2 tablespoons more oil to pan.
+Once the oil is shimmery, saute the broccoli and carrots until tender, about 4-6 minutes, seasoning lightly with salt and pepper as they cook.
 Add the garlic and stir for 1 minute.

 Freeze For Later: Prepare as directed, fully cool, and then freeze flat in a gallon-sized freezer bag or in individual freezer containers with lids.